nest/nest-simulator/doc/htmldoc/ref_material/glossary.rst

  :sorted:

  iaf
-   Integrate and fire.
+   Integrate-and-fire.
 Also known in other sources as `IF`.

  gif
-   Generalized integrate and fire.
-From Gersnter lab.
+   Generalized integrate-and-fire.
+From the Gerstner lab.

  glif
-   Generalized leaky integrate and fire.
-From Allen institute.
+   Generalized leaky integrate-and-fire.
+From the Allen institute.

  cond
    Conductance-based.
 Also known in other sources as `COBA`.